qarmin/czkawka/README.md

 - Support for showing only duplicates with specific extension, name(Regex support needed)
 - Maybe windows support, but this will need some refactoring in code
 - Translation support
+- Add support for fast searching based on checking only first ~1MB of file.

 ## Usage and requirements
 Rustc 1.46 works fine(not sure about a minimal version)